sa-concept-refactoring/doc/main.typ

 === Project Structure

 The LLVM project is quite big and it took a while to figure out how it is structured.
-For refactoring features classes can be created in the following directory:
+For refactoring features classes can be created in the following directory: \
-- llvm-project
-  - clang-tools-extra
-    - clangd
-      - refactor
-        - tweaks
+`llvm-project/clang-tools-extra/clangd/refactor/tweaks`.

 === Existing Refactorings
 Looking at the refactoring features no feature could be found which can be used on concepts.